Overview

 Test the SQL query directly on the database

-Verify column names are correct
+Verify that column names are correct

-Verify table names are correct
+Verify that table names are correct

 Reference Information